zammad/zammad-admin-documentation/system/integrations/smime/manage-certificates.rst

 Add Certificate
    Import public-key certificates for both your own organization and your contacts.

+   You can also add a bunch of certificates in one go by providing a single file with all relevant certificates.

    .. warning:: 🕵️ **ALWAYS verify certificates in-person or over the phone!**